十年磨一剑

 This proverb celebrates the value of patience, dedication, and long-term preparation.
 It suggests that true excellence requires years of unseen effort and that great achievements are built through persistent refinement over time.

-This powerful proverb comes from a Tang Dynasty poem by Jia Dao (贾岛).
+This proverb comes from a Tang Dynasty poem by Jia Dao (贾岛).
 The full line reads “十年磨一剑,霜刃未曾试” — “Ten years I have sharpened this sword; its frost-like blade has never been tested.”

 The Original Poem